A. Designated lodging by conference or event.

 - Department will receive their gold claim form for proof of payment through campus mail.

-- Candidate travel reimbursement checks will be mailed directly to the interviewee unless notified otherwise by the department.
+- Candidate and speaker travel reimbursement checks will be mailed directly to the individual unless notified otherwise by the department.

 General Reimbursement Request Procedures: